-New carriers and VoIP providers (including interconnected and non-interconnected) must identify an agent for service of process within 30 days of providing service and all carriers or VoIP providers must notify the FCC within one week if the contact information changes for their D.C.
+New carriers and VoIP providers (including interconnected and non-interconnected) must identify an agent for service of process within 30 days of providing service and all carriers or VoIP providers (including interconnected and non-interconnected) must notify the FCC within one week if the contact information changes for their D.C.
 Agent.